Data-Visualization-Intro/1-Class-intro/readme.md

 }
 ```

-Use a for loop to generate the bar chart:
+Use a `for loop` to generate the barchart:

 ```js
 var chart = "";